lupyuen/nuttx-ox64/README.md

 # UART Interrupt for Ox64 BL808

-TODO: UART Interrupts not triggered
+Let's fix the UART Interrupts for NuttX on Ox64 BL808!

 We fix the PLIC Offsets according to [C906 User Manual (Page 77)](https://occ-intl-prod.oss-ap-southeast-1.aliyuncs.com/resource/XuanTie-OpenC906-UserManual.pdf)